mitre/fusera/README.md

 $ brew cask install osxfuse
 ```

-## *sracp*

-For now, `sracp` requires an installation of `curl`.
-This is an "alpha" solution and it's in the roadmap to remove this dependency.

 # Pre-built Releases

 For easy installation, releases of Fusera and Sracp can be found at https://github.com/mitre/fusera/releases